-A beach clean up is essentially a volunteer activity among concerned citizens that takes place regularly along coastlines around the world.
-People pitch in to collect beach trash to make the beach a nicer and safer place for everyone.
-Cleaning the beach also improves the coastal and ocean ecosystem by making sure that none of the trash kills marine life or is toxic enough to disrupt the marine life cycle.
+A beach clean-up is essentially a volunteer activity among concerned citizens that regularly takes place along coastlines worldwide.
+People pitch in to collect beach trash to make the beach a more pleasant and safer place for everyone.
+Cleaning the beach also improves the coastal and ocean ecosystem by ensuring that none of the trash kills marine life or is toxic enough to disrupt the aquatic life cycle.

-A beach clean up is also an opportunity to gather fresh data about the state of our coasts and the types of trash that pollutes them.
-By identifying the most harmful debris items, environmental groups can find ways to stop them from entering the ocean or being littered again in beaches.
+A beach clean-up is also an opportunity to gather new data about the state of our coasts and the types of trash that pollutes them.
+By identifying the most harmful debris items, environmental groups can find ways to stop them from entering the ocean or being littered again on beaches.

-For example, the world’s largest clean–up effort has accumulated a lot of data over the years to show that plastic straws are among the most common debris found in the trash collected.
-Plastic straw is deadly for birds because they often mistake it for food and ingest it.
-The straw ends up choking them to death or clogging their intestines so they die from starvation.
+For example, the world’s most crucial clean-up effort has accumulated many data over the years to show that plastic straws are among the most common debris found in the trash collected.
+The plastic straw is deadly for birds because they often mistake it for food and ingest it.
+The straw ends up choking them to death or clogging their intestines, so they die from starvation.

 There are also economic benefits to cleaning our beaches.
 Coastal and marine waters support over 28 million jobs.
 Here in America, our beaches are top tourist destinations generating 85 percent of all US tourism venues.
-When polluted beaches happen, they do not only result to a high increase of illnesses among the local population, but they also hurt the local economy.
-In fact, economists have estimated that a typical swimming day is worth $35 per beach visitor so the economic loss is pretty much significant when the beach is closed.
+When polluted beaches happen, they result in a high increase of illnesses among the local population and hurt the local economy.
+Economists have estimated that a typical swimming day is worth $35 per beach visitor, so the economic loss is significant when the beach is closed.

 Beach clean-ups are also a learning opportunity for citizens.
-There’s a major difference between seeing photos of plastic pollution online and witnessing it on an actual beach.
-It makes one think about the impact of the non-biodegradable stuff that we are using and how it’s affecting the environment.
+There’s a significant difference between seeing photos of plastic pollution online and witnessing it on an actual beach.
+It makes one think about the impact of the non-biodegradable stuff we are using and how it affects the environment.

 How to Organize a Beach Clean-up

 You don’t need to wait for a local beach clean-up so that you can start cleaning your beach.
 You can organize one.
-All you need is some planning and a group of volunteers as passionate as you are in getting rid of the trash in our beaches.
+All you need is some planning and a group of volunteers that are as passionate as you are.
 Just remember to do these basic steps.

 The ideal beach should be nearby with easy access for your volunteers.
 You can ask around from your local department for some recommendations.

-The ideal time would be early morning, when the beach would be empty, and on a weekend, when every volunteer will have free time to help.
+The ideal time would be early morning when the beach would be empty, and on the weekend, when every volunteer will have free time to help.
 Most DIY sites suggest holding the clean-up early spring or late fall.
-Also check the tide charts; low tides give you more ground to clean rather than high tides.
+Also, check the tide charts; low tides give you more ground to clean rather than high tides.

 For public beaches, the event might need permits.
-Letting them know about the event would also be an opportunity to invite them to join so you will have a bigger group to clean up with.
+Letting them know about the event would also allow them to join to have a more extensive group clean-up.

 You can tie up the clean-up activity with a local event to get more volunteers.
 Or you can send out an invite among your network or post it on social media for more mileage.

 Prepare your cleaning supplies.
-The usual tools are recyclable or canvas garbage bags, biodegradable protective gloves, trash sticks, rakes, sunscreen.
+The standard tools are recyclable or canvas garbage bags, biodegradable protective gloves, trash sticks, rakes, sunscreen.
 Have an emergency plan for accidents.

 Cleaning Up Isn’t Hard to Do

 As surfers, we’ve seen more than our share of trash littering the beaches.
-Ever tried barreling through a wave full with plastic litter?
+Ever tried barreling through a wave full of plastic litter?
 There’s a picture of that in National Geographic.
-It’s really going to make you think about how widespread plastic pollution is spreading through the world’s oceans.
+It’s going to make you think about how widespread plastic pollution is spreading through the world’s oceans.

-Clean-ups are wonderful opportunities to do large scale rehabilitation work in our beaches.
-But we don’t have to wait for the next one in order to start cleaning up.
-Taking responsibility for our own plastic trash is already a step in the right direction.
-Becoming mindful of how we use and dispose things is one way that we can start making this world and our oceans better for the next generation.
+Beach clean-ups are attractive opportunities to do large-scale rehabilitation work on our beaches.
+But we don’t have to wait for the next one to start cleaning up.
+Taking responsibility for our plastic trash is already a step in the right direction.
+Becoming mindful of how we use and dispose of things is one way to make this world and our oceans better for the next generation.